 The type of exercise that’s best for you will depend on the type of cardiomyopathy you have.
-Your doctor will help you determine an appropriate exercise routine, and they’ll tell you the warning signs to watch out for while exercising.
+Your doctor can help you put together an exercise routine that’s safe and effective for you.
+They can also help you understand what signs and symptoms to watch out for while you’re exercising.

 Cardiomyopathy is a progressive disease that involves the weakening of the heart muscle.
 If your heart weakens too much, it will be unable to pump blood properly to the organs and tissues throughout your body.

 Cardiomyopathy can be caused by coronary artery disease, a heart attack, or some other underlying health condition.
 In some cases, it can be genetic, which means you inherited it from your parents.
 In other instances, the cause is unknown.

 There are several types of cardiomyopathy, each with their own cause.
 The two most common types are dilated cardiomyopathy and hypertrophic cardiomyopathy.